DanMartins/DanMartins/README.md

 ### My name is [Danilo Oliveira Martins][website].

-I am a science researcher currently engaged on software framework development for control systems on [PhD program at University of São Paulo](http://ppgee.poli.usp.br).
-Part of my work is open source and available here on [GitHub](https://github.com/DanMartins).
+I’m a researcher at the University of São Paulo, currently pursuing a [PhD in Systems Engineering](http://ppgee.poli.usp.br), focusing on software frameworks for dynamic control systems.
+My work brings together systems engineering, software architecture, project development, and applied machine learning.
+Some of my projects are open source and available here on [GitHub](https://github.com/DanMartins).

-I keep a channel on [YouTube][youtube] where you can find videos about IoTControl platform, there are more to come with Data Science techniques being applied on the machine learning framework features and others integration.
+In the [YouTube][youtube] channel I share some videos about the IoTControl platform.
+Upcoming content will include hands-on demonstrations of data science techniques, machine learning integrations, and practical applications.​

-You may want to reach me on [LinkedIn][linkedin] or [ResearchGate](https://www.researchgate.net/profile/Danilo_Oliveira_Martins), part of my work and publications are available on [ORCID][orcid] and [Lattes](http://lattes.cnpq.br/4247658321049641).
+Connect with me on [LinkedIn][linkedin] or [ResearchGate](https://www.researchgate.net/profile/Danilo_Oliveira_Martins) to stay updated on my latest work and collaborations.
+You can also find my publications and project details on [ORCID][orcid] and [Lattes](http://lattes.cnpq.br/4247658321049641).​

 #### Languages and Tools: